Schitt's Creek season 3

-The third season of Schitt's Creek, a Canadian television sitcom created by Daniel Levy and father Eugene Levy, premiered on January 10, 2017 and concluded on April 4, 2017 on CBC Television.
-The season aired 13 episodes and saw the return of the characters Johnny Rose, Moira Rose, David Rose & Alexis Rose.
+The third season of Schitt's Creek, a Canadian television sitcom created by Daniel Levy and father Eugene Levy, premiered on January 10, 2017, and concluded on April 4, 2017, on CBC Television.
+The season aired 13 episodes and saw the return of the characters Johnny, Moira, David, and Alexis Rose.
 It was once again produced by Not a Real Company Productions.

 The season saw the return of large majority of the main cast.
 However, cast member Tim Rozon only appeared as his character Mutt Schitt during one episode, making him a special guest star.
-In addition, Steve Lund who portrayed Jake during the second season finale, was added amongst the regular cast.
+In addition, Steve Lund who portrayed Jake during the second-season finale, was added amongst the regular cast.
 Noah Reid was added to the cast as Patrick Brewer, and Robin Duke did not return as Wendy Kurtz.

 The series was renewed for a fourth season on March 10, 2017.